moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 22.
+<summary> 22.
 Which of the following is not a required field to create a Kubernetes resource?  </summary>
 <br>

 1. kind